As a pharmacologist, a toxicologist, or a pharmacist, you’ll have a starring role in the medicines and treatments that keep us healthy.

 - Toxicology degrees are similar to pharmacology, but instead focus on the toxic (rather than the healing) properties of venoms, poisons, and drugs.

-You won’t be surprised to hear that chemistry and biology top the wish lists of universities offering pharmacology, toxicology, and pharmacy degrees.
-And you’ll need decent grades too, with many universities requiring As in your science subjects.
-Other relevant subjects include mathematics, physics, and physiology.
+You will not be surprised to hear that science subjects such as chemistry and biology top the wish lists of universities offering pharmacology, toxicology, and pharmacy degrees.
+Many universities require A/Bs in your science subjects.
+Other relevant subjects include mathematics, physics, physiology, and psychology.
+When making decisions around university choices, be sure to visit the University pages for specific requirements.

-When preparing your application and personal statement, you should consider demonstrating a range of both science and healthcare knowledge, along with softer skills such as strong communication, effective team working, the ability to work under pressure and demonstrate high levels of accuracy, all of which are vital skills for pharmacists.
+When preparing your application and personal statement, you should consider demonstrating a range of both science and healthcare knowledge, along with softer skills such as strong communication skills, compassion, and empathy.
+You will need to be able to work effectively as part of a wider team, work under pressure and demonstrate high levels of accuracy, all of which are vital skills for pharmacists, pharmacologists, and toxicologists.

 - Attend an interview